-I compiled a list of all the tips I followed to achieve my completely natural, drug free, incredibly fast vaginal birth after TWO c-sections.
-If you’re hoping for a VBAC or an all-natural delivery, these tips are a can’t miss!
+I compiled a list of all the tips I followed to achieve my drug free, super fast vaginal birth after TWO c-sections without the support of my doctors or a doula.
+If you’re hoping for a VBAC or a VBA2C, these tips are a can’t miss!

 And guess what?!